story-ai/story-ai.github.io/physics.md

           3. Understand the phenomena of ‘action at a distance’ and the related concept of the field.
         - >-
-          4. Appreciate that differences are the drivers of change, between pressures or temperatures or electrical potentials, .
+          4. Appreciate that differences are the drivers of change, such as between pressures or temperatures or electrical potentials, .
         - >-
           5. Understand that proportionality is an important aspect of many models in science.